 If the borrower will not return to work as of the first mortgage payment date, use the lesser of the borrower's temporary leave income, if any, or the regular employment income.

-7.21 Tip Income (12/15/14)
+7.21 Tip Income (03/01/2024)

-A VOE or a recent paystub and IRS W-2 forms covering the most recent two year period is required.
-The tip income must be selected and entered into DU[®]/DO[®] in the "Other Types of Income" data field.
+A VOE or a recent paystub and IRS W-2 forms covering the most recent 1 year period is required.